javaGuruBY/rpaS2/homework/english/elisey_homenko/lecture1/task2.md

 13)I cannot connect to the server.

-14)Are you going to debug problems in your part of code?
+14)Are you going to debug the problems in your part of code?

 15)I hope that you will delete dangerous program from your pc.